fschwiet/letscodejavascript/readme.md

     *  First a test site is created in IIS (without disturbing existing deployments), then smoke tests are ran before the final iis site is created (overwriting any existing deployment).

-NOTE: An iisreset may be needed before calling releaseToIIS.
-I suspect adding a iisreset to NodeOnIIS boxstarter fixed this but have not verified.
+NOTE:

+One common deployment problem is that an an existing IIS site collides with the host:port binding.
+In this case, the new site will be stopped in IIS.

 The PhantomJS process leaked for client tests may be holding onto host->ip mappings, and thereby requiring a reset if hosts file is changed.
 Phantom or sometimes keep a file open in the temp directory, preventing the test run from clearing it.
 So at some point you may need to: get-process node | stop-process; get-process *phant* | stop-process

+An iisreset may be needed before calling releaseToIIS.
+I suspect adding a iisreset to NodeOnIIS boxstarter fixed this but have not verified.